Aby-Sebastian/Shortly/README.md

 - can add Tags to categoriza links
 - search functionality
 - authentication
+- sends email when new user registers to the application
 - shows last 7 days total clicks in dashboard

 ## How to run this project (Ubuntu 18.04)